timBrockman/1701-D/src/content/index.md

 _**For Hire** - Your Project or Organization_

 > - Is your company building a disciplined team of software engineers?
-> - Are you embracing a DevOps philosophy, and looking for developers with operations and support experience?
+> - Is your team embracing a DevOps philosophy, and looking for developers with operations and support experience?
-> - Do you value best practices and industry standards enough to maintain internal style guides?
+> - Does your company value best practices and industry standards enough to maintain internal style guides?
 >
 >Software development merges creative problem solving with discipled testing and refactoring.
 >After occupying my free time writing software and browsing GitHub projects for open issues I could resolve, it became clear I should transition to development.